carpdiem/carpdiem.github.io/_projects/Course-Notes----UC-Berkeley-CS-162---Operating-Systems.markdown

 Curiously, while the direct link above is to the main class homepage from that session, it *doesn't* include links to the actual lecture videos themselves.
 Those, however, can be found on [this Youtube playlist](https://www.youtube.com/playlist?list=PLRdybCcWDFzCag9A0h1m9QYaujD0xefgM).

 ### Once I finished the lectures, it occurred to me that it might be interesting to look at the Youtube viewing statistics for the course.
-I figured, "hey! maybe we'll see some dropoff patterns!".
+I figured, "hey! maybe we'll see some dropoff patterns!".<!--more-->

 ![]({{ site.url }}/attachments/projects/cs162/cs162-view_statistics.png)